 FDD will be used in paired spectrum if the latency requirements cannot be satisfied by TDD

-Modulation and Coding Scheme:

-<>

 Mobility:

 Rail use cases require mobility. (similar capabilities to GSMR, but tailored for <100 kHz channels) Maximum velocity <TBD>

+Unmanned Aircraft Systems require mobility.
+Maximum velocity of 614 MPH

 Some reduction in mobility performance in the base standard may be acceptable to improve efficiency in MAC overhead.
 Reliability remains a primary consideration, but higher latency in handover is acceptable as a means to improve overall efficiency and throughput.